Alex Meruelo

-Alex Meruelo (born March 27, 1964) is a Cuban-American billionaire who holds business interests in banking, real estate, media, restaurants, food, casinos, and professional sports.
+Alex Meruelo (born March 27, 1964) is an American billionaire who holds business interests in banking, real estate, media, restaurants, food, casinos, and professional sports.
 He is the owner of Meruelo Group, as well as Meruelo Media, which owns five radio stations and one television station in Los Angeles.

 He is also the owner of Fuji Food, two casinos, the Grand Sierra Resort in Reno, Nevada and the Sahara Las Vegas in Las Vegas.
 Meruelo was the majority owner of the Arizona Coyotes of the National Hockey League until he sold the team to the league, which then sold the team to Utah Jazz owner Ryan Smith, under an agreement with the NHL that the Coyotes would be temporarily deactivated, with Smith using the Coyotes' non-business properties, including players and staff, to form the Utah Mammoth.

 Meruelo forfeited his ownership of the Arizona Coyotes after the Arizona State Land Department canceled an auction for a 110-acre tract of land in north Phoenix.
 Meruelo was seeking the land for a new arena.